 The second part of our trip to Peru was something like we've never experienced before.

-We'd all been to many exotic locations--but mostly gorgeous island type destinations, and several places in South & Central America.
+We'd all been to many exotic locations--but mostly gorgeous island type destinations, and many places in the Southern Americas.
 We knew as we were planning our trip that we each wanted to see the Amazon Rainforest, so of course we had to do it right.

 We were excited to book a place called Amazonian Eco Lodge--but we had no idea what that really meant.

 We saw photos of this beautiful lodge and read about the cultural culinary experience we'd get three times a day which was included in our stay.
 All three of us were very busy so we said "good reviews, great price, gorgeous photos, booked." and kept on going with the rest of our planning.